markverick/westtown-coop/README.md

 # westtown-coop
 An archive of Westtown Lowerschool Chicken Coop Project.
-May not contain rivision history.
+This may not contain rivision history.